pedalpete/it/readme.md

  ```
  via the `name`.

+#### component.formatInput (function)
+This is a very important method for converting a consistent data input to an input which will work with
+your specific component.

+The function should accept a single value as an object or value, and output the value in the format the component
+requires the input to be in.

+This way, for coloured leds which require a different format for different types of leds, you could
+use a single common method of defining a color scheme, for example an object `{r: x, g: y, b: z}` and the
+format input to convert the input object into the format the chip requires to show the correct color.

 #### component.get & component.set (array) i2c | Spi
 ##### i2c
 An array of objects which will be written to the i2c bus in order to interact